 Postdoctoral Research Fellows

 Dr Rachel Bennett is Research Fellow on the project and based at the University of Warwick.
 Her previous research interests have focused upon various aspects of British criminal history and her PhD examined capital punishment and the treatment of the criminal corpse in eighteenth- and early nineteenth-century Scotland, resulting in her 2018 book, Capital Punishment and the Criminal Corpse in Scotland, 1740-1834 (Palgave).
 Her strand of the current project examines women, health care and maternity in English and Irish prisons.
 The research addresses broad questions surrounding access and entitlement to medical care within the prison and examines them from the female perspective.
 It questions the role of the prison medical officer in shaping the daily prison routine and whether there was, and is, an acknowledgement that penal provision must be differentiated, first on the basis of gender but also if a woman is pregnant.
 In addition, the research delves into the question of whether ‘innocent’ infants were, and are, more entitled to medical care, both pre- and post-natal, than their incarcerated mothers and how this impacts upon the treatment of pregnant prisoners in theory and in practice.

-Dr Fiachra Byrne is a Research Fellow on the project at the Centre for the History of Medicine in Ireland, University College Dublin.
-His current research project is on the mental health of juvenile prisoners in England and Ireland from 1850 to 2000.
+Dr Fiachra Byrne was a Research Fellow on the project at the Centre for the History of Medicine in Ireland, University College Dublin.
+His research project is on the mental health of juvenile prisoners in England and Ireland from 1850 to 2000.
 This comparative study examines the penal practices, legal frameworks, and professional and public discourses relating to the management of juvenile prisoners’ mental health.
-Fiachra completed his Ad Astra funded PhD at the School of History and Archives, UCD in 2011 with a thesis on psychiatry and mental illness in Ireland during the twentieth century.
+Fiachra completed his Ad Astra funded PhD at the School of History, UCD in 2011 with a thesis on psychiatry and mental illness in Ireland during the twentieth century.
 It examined compelling patient narratives of mental illness, investigating how notions of the self, autonomy and mental pathology were constructed through processes of medical, patient and familial exchange.